 - Limit background noise.
 You can really go down a rabbit hole looking for audio equipment, but the most basic thing is to be aware of the noises going on around you.

-“I made this video explaining embed links that’s about 6 minutes long,” he explains.
+“I made this video explaining embed links that’s about six minutes long,” he explains.
 “For that one, I wrote a rough outline to keep my explanation concise and organized.”

 Thanks to a small investment (~$200) in his home studio, he began making more polished custom videos:

-His home setup now includes the following (he graduated from a desk lamp to a camera light since recording that test video above):
+His home setup now includes the following (he graduated from a desk lamp to a camera light since recording the test video above):

-"When it comes to communicating technical concepts or processes, videos are the best,” says Harper.
-“Especially when I see that a customer doesn’t have a lot of confidence regarding the technical side of an issue, I like to show them exactly what they need to do."
+“Videos are the best for communicating technical concepts or processes,” says Harper.
+“Especially when I see that a customer doesn’t have a lot of confidence regarding the technical side of an issue, I like to show them exactly what they need to do.”

 With a mix of personal “talking head” shots and screencasts with voiceovers, Harper assuages fears and clarifies steps.